 You can get gas reward cards from most major gas stations.
 These cards give you points or cashback for every gallon of gas you purchase.

-If you’re looking for a way to save money on gas while traveling, consider getting a cashback rewards card.
-With a little bit of planning, you can easily earn enough cashback to cover the cost of your gas.
+Consider getting a cashback rewards card.
+With a little bit of planning, you can easily earn enough cashback to reduce the cost of your trip.
 And you’ll enjoy the other benefits that come with these cards.
 When it comes to gas rewards cards, there are many options to choose from, and NerdWallet keeps a good list of the available options.

 Cashback rewards cards give you a percentage of your total purchase price back in cash or as a reduction to your next purchase.
 This can be a great way to save money on gas when traveling by RV, and you can use the cash rewards to cover some expenses you incur while on the road.